Ascot Vale

 AreaSearch analysis reveals Ascot Vale recording weaker employment conditions than most comparable areas nationwide

-In the past year, employment increased by 4.9% alongside labour force increasing by 4.9%, with unemployment remaining essentially unchanged.
-Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, and unemployment rising by 0.3 percentage points during this period.
-State-level data to 25-Nov shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Ascot Vale's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+Conversely, construction shows lower representation at 6.8% compared to the regional average of 9.7%.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+In the 12-month period ending September 2025, employment increased by 4.9%, while labour force also grew by 4.9% with unemployment remaining essentially unchanged.
+By comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, and an increase in unemployment of 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Ascot Vale's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment